KotulskaLab/AmyloGraph/inst/AmyloGraph/manuals/about.md

 ## About

+AmyloGraph is a database of interactions between amyloid proteins.
+Curators of AmyloGraph gather data manually from the the latest published research literature and community data submissions.

+## Contact

+For general questions or problems with the data or database, please email the AmyloGraph curator: michalburdukiewicz@gmail.com.

 ## Citation

-Burdukiewicz M, Rafacz D, Hubicka K, Bakala M, Lassota A, Stecko J, Szymanska N, Barbach A, Wojciechowski J, Kozakiewicz D, Szulc N, Jeskowiak I, Chilimoniuk J, Gasior-Glogowska M, Kotulska M (2020).
+Burdukiewicz M, Rafacz D, Hubicka K, Bakala M, Lassota A, Stecko J, Szymanska N, Barbach A, Wojciechowski J, Kozakiewicz D, Szulc N, Chilimoniuk J, Jeskowiak I, Gasior-Glogowska M, Kotulska M (2020).
 AmyloGraph: A comprehensive database of amyloid-amyloid interactions.
 XXXYYY, doi.

 ## Acknowledgements